Happy Birthday, Zara! 50 of Fashion and Design’s Most Famous Faces Come Together to Create a Limited Collection

 How did you decide on your item?

-I had never done any furniture design before, and I thought this was my opportunity to try something new.
-The brand has such a recognizable identity, but when you see the chair you’ll also know that it’s me.
+I had never done any furniture before, and I thought this was my opportunity to try something new.
+The brand has such a recognizable identity, but when you see the chair, you’ll also know that it’s me.
 The development and the creative with the Zara team was amazing.
-They were able to literally purchase a machine to do beautiful hand stitches, and it was really an amazing experience to be able to design this.
+They were able to literally purchase a machine to do beautiful hand-stitches, and it was really an amazing experience to be able to design this.

-Where will you be keeping your Zara collectors item?
+Where will you keep your Zara collector’s item?

 I don’t have the prettiest office just yet, but once I do, it’ll be one of the first pieces there for sure.
 But definitely I want to have a set of two in my house: I’m excited for my friends to get some, too.